opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 	})
 ```

-You can also use a message as the pathname.
+Even better: You can use a message as the pathname.
 This way you can change the pathnames without changing the code.

 ```json
 // messages/en.json